-Yes, this has actually been asked at an interview - for a support engineer position at AlphaSights, says Mirror.
-Batman, it could be said, acts like something of a dark superhero, though his very human capabilities might put the "super" part of that equation in doubt.
+Yes, this has actually been asked at an interview - for a support engineer at AlphaSights, says Mirror.
+Batman, it could be said, acts like something of a dark superhero, though his human capabilities might well be the "super" part of that equation in doubt.

 "What's your coping mechanism when you've had a bad day?"

 It's easy to see why an interviewer might ask this.
-Respond with an example of a problem across which you have stumbled and how you proceeded to effectively overcome the issue.
+Respond with an example of a problem that you have stumbled and how you proceed to overcome the issue.

 "What advice would your best friend give you?"

-Answer assertively; for example, by suggesting that your friend would remind you to draw upon strength and skills which they have long known you have.
-However, focus on those qualities of yours relevant to your capability for the job you are seeking.
+Answer assertively; for example, by suggesting that your friend would have you known.
+However, focus on those qualities of yours is relevant to your job.

 "What's the most selfish thing you've done?"

-You might be reticent about revealing a past failing, but you could turn it to your advantage.
-If you admit to having spent too much attention on your career at the expense of your friends and family, explain that you have since remedied the situation.
+You might be reticent about revealing a past failing, but you could turn it into your advantage.
+If you admit to having spent your family, explain that you have been remedied the situation.

-"What would you take to a lonely island with you and why?"
+"What would you like to take a lonely island with you and why?"